tryolabs/luminoth/README.md

 Luminoth currently supports Python 2.7 and 3.4–3.6.

 If [TensorFlow](https://www.tensorflow.org) and [Sonnet](https://github.com/deepmind/sonnet) are already installed, Luminoth will use those versions.
-> *Note*:  older Tensorflow versions of 1.3.0 will not work.

 ## Install with CPU support
 Just run: